Key Trading Levels for The Week Ahead | Forexlive

+Watch the video for the key trading levels for the week ahead for AUDJPY, AUDUSD, EURJPY, EURUSD, GBPJPY, and GBPUSD.

+Key Trading Levels For The Week Ahead - AUDJPY, AUDUSD, EURJPY, EURUSD, GBPJPY, and GBPUSD from ACY Securities Australia on Vimeo

-Last week AUDJPY, AUDUSD, EURJPY, EURUSD, GBPJPY, and GBPUSD all finished positive for the week after a strong sell off the week before.
-EURUSD and GBPUSD rallied the strongest.
-Will the rally continue for a second week or was that a short relief rally within the longer-term downtrend?
+Last week AUDJPY, AUDUSD, EURJPY, EURUSD, GBPJPY, and GBPUSD all finished positive for the week.
+AUDUSD, EURUSD, and GBPUSD all finished the week at strong resistance levels.
+Will the USD decline for a third week as we head into a new trading month?

 AUDJPY Daily chart: